Job outlooks for Computer network technicians

 Additional information is available at the provincial level.

-Here are some key facts about Computer network technicians in the Moncton - Richibucto region:
+Here are some key facts about Computer network and web technicians in the Edmundston - Woodstock region:

-• Computer network technicians mainly work in the following sectors:
+• Computer network and web technicians mainly work in the following sectors:

-The employment outlook will be good for Computer network technicians (NOC 2281) in the Saint John - St. Stephen region for the 2022-2024 period.
+The employment outlook will be moderate for Computer network and web technicians (NOC 22220) in the Fredericton - Oromocto region for the 2023-2025 period.

 The following factors contributed to this outlook: